-CAROLINE HURRY discovers a brave new world of souks and soaring skylines in the capital of Qatar.
+Caroline Hurry found a brave new world of souks and soaring skylines in the Qatar capital

 It’s night as we fly into Doha.
-City lights glitter like stars beneath our Boeing 777 as flashing meteorite motorways zigzag towards glass-and-steel skyscrapers lining the Corniche, a 7km walkway following the crescent-moon curve of the bay.
-It’s all so futuristic I imagine robobabes in titanium lipstick.
+City lights glitter like stars beneath us as flashing meteorite motorways zigzag towards glass-and-steel skyscrapers lining the Corniche, a 7km walkway following the crescent-moon curve of the bay.
+So futuristic I imagine robobabes in titanium lipstick.
 Well, I had necked more than a few flutes of champagne on the plane.
 Fortuitously, since nary another drop of the fermented grape would pass my lips for the duration of my four-day trip.

 Around 50 years ago, only tumbleweeds, scorpions, traders, pearl fishermen and their families frequented the capital of Qatar, a small country bordering Saudi Arabia that protrudes into the Persian Gulf like a raised thumb.
 It’s an apt symbol ever since Qatar was found to be sitting on 26 trillion cubic metres of gas – the world’s third largest reserve.
 Already plump with petrodollars after the discovery of oil on the west coast in 1939, Qatar hit the jackpot in the late 1990s when new technology allowed natural gas to be liquified and transported by tanker ship.
 Today, Qatar is one of the world’s richest countries, second only to the banking enclave of Liechtenstein.

 Native Qataris enjoy free petrol, gas and electricity.
 Also – get this – the government pays them to stay home.
 Reverse taxation, it’s called.
 Bring it on!